dessn/dessn-dbscripts/README.md

   writes each to a file in chosen directory.
 Currently only writes in SNANA format.
 [Requires the `desdb` and the `dessn` python modules.
 See below.]

+* GPS_cronjob_forSuominet.pl :  cronjob to prepare GPS files for Suominet to measure precipitable water vapor (PWV).
+See top of script for usage instructions.

 `dessn` Python module
 ---------------------